rtCamp/Frappe-Manager/docs/commands/update.md

 Change a bench's settings.

 Not bench update: app code ships with fm bake then fm switch.
-Apps are managed with fm apps add, alias domains with fm domain, admin tools with fm tools, APM with fm telemetry. --runtime mount demotes an image bench to an editable workspace, extracted from the currently deployed image; converting the other direction runs through fm switch instead.
+Apps are managed with fm apps add, alias domains with fm domain, admin tools with fm tools, APM with fm telemetry.

 Most options change the whole bench. --db-ca is the one Site Option below, and a plain fm update BENCH applies it to the bench's primary site; name the site with fm update BENCH/SITE when the bench serves more than one.